patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-testing.md

 Good accessibility practices start with structural, semantic HTML.
 When a screen reader (or any sort of assistive technology) scans a web page, it gets information about the Document Object Model (DOM), or the HTML structure of the page.
 No styles or JavaScript will be read by a screen reader.

-Screen reader software like Voice Over (VO), NVDA, or JAWS doesn’t just turn text into speech.
-It can use information in the HTML to list all of the headings on a page, give extra navigation controls to data tables, announce how many items are in a list, and more.
+Screen readers like Voice Over (VO), NVDA, or JAWS don't just turn text into speech.
+They use information in the HTML to list all of the headings on a page, give extra navigation controls to data tables, announce how many items are in a list, and more.
 This makes semantic HTML essential.

 There are many tools you can use to validate your HTML, such as [W3C’s markup validation service](https://validator.w3.org/).